lantunes/CrystaLLM/README.md

 ### Prerequisites

-This project requires Python 3.9 or greater.
+- This project requires Python 3.9 or greater.

+- This project uses Poetry for dependency management.
+Install Poetry if it's not installed on your system, by following the instructions [here](https://python-poetry.org/docs/#installation).

 ### Creating a Local Environment

-To work with the models, clone this repository to your local machine.
-Then perform the following steps to create and activate a local environment:
+Perform the following steps to create and activate a local environment:

 1. Create a Python virtual environment: